Ḫiyawa: Kingdom of Ḫiyawa/Adanawa

 After Shalmaneser III had defeated a coalition of Karkamiš, Samʾal, Pattin and Bit-Adini in Samʾalian territory during his first campaign to the west in 858 BC, the king Suppiluliumas II of Pattin convened the coalition again when Shalmaneser III threatened his own kingdom.
 In addition to the coalition forces, the Arab tribe of Yasbuq and the country of Yahan from the Aramaean kingdom of Bit Agusi sent reinforcements to these allied forces.

-And, although the Neo-Assyrian Empire was a more distant threat to Ḫiyawa and its western neighbour Ḫilakku which were located to the west of the passes of the Amanus Mountains, Shalmaneser III had erected a gigantic statue of himself at the foot of these mountains as a warning that they were not safe from his forces.
-Therefore, Ḫiyawa and Ḫilakku feared that Shalmaneser III would attack them next should Pattin fall: during this time, Ḫiyawa was still ruled by Katî, who along with his neighbour Piḫirim of Ḫilakku, also contributed troops to this alliance, which was however defeated by the Neo-Assyrian army.
+And, although the Neo-Assyrian Empire was a more distant threat to Ḫiyawa and its western neighbour Ḫilakku, which were located to the west of the passes of the Amanus Mountains, Shalmaneser III had erected a gigantic statue of himself at the foot of these mountains as a warning that they were not safe from his forces.
+Therefore, Ḫiyawa and Ḫilakku feared that Shalmaneser III would attack them next should Pattin fall: during this time, Ḫiyawa was still ruled by Katî, who, along with his neighbour Piḫirim of Ḫilakku, also contributed troops to this alliance, which was however, defeated by the Neo-Assyrian army.

-Katî of Ḫiyawa and Piḫirim of Ḫilakku had nonetheless manage to escape from this defeat with their troops unharmed, and Shalmaneser III at most only demanded tribute on them.
+Katî of Ḫiyawa and Piḫirim of Ḫilakku had nonetheless managed to escape from this defeat with their troops unharmed, and Shalmaneser III at most only demanded tribute from them.

 Taking advantage from the fact that Shalmaneser III had not invaded southern Anatolia after his victory over the anti-Neo-Assyrian coalition, Katî had tried to expand Ḫiyawa by annexing the kingdom of Samʾal which bordered it to the east, causing Ḥayyā's son, the king Kilamuwa of Samʾal, to change his allegiance and pledge allegiance and offer tribute to Shalmaneser III in exchange of Neo-Assyrian protection against Katî's ambitions.